 6. Marathon of the century

-There has been much talk of a sub-2-hour marathon attempt a Nike team is targeting in spring, but there’s something else we would rather see in 2017.
+There has been much talk of a sub-2-hour marathon attempt a Nike team is targeting in spring and Adidas and an independent project are also trying to break through the magical barrier.
+But there’s something else we would rather see in 2017.

 Championship marathons are normally more tactical than fast.
 For next year’s London World Championships, we would love to see Ghirmay Ghebreslassie (reigning champion), Dennis Kimetto (world record holder), Eliud Kipchoge (Olympic champion), Kenenisa Bekele (second fastest all-time) and Wilson Kipsang (former world record holder), fight for glory on the streets of the English capital.